Card Holder Electronic Banking Services and Terms and Conditions

 If we later determine that a transaction was authorized by you, then we may reverse any amounts we reimbursed to you and you will be responsible for the transaction (including any interest and service charges if such reversal overdraws your account).
 If the problem is not resolved to your satisfaction, follow the process outlined in Section 30 "If You Have A Problem Or Concern".

 13. Service Charges:

 We will charge our current service charges for the Electronic Financial Services used by you.
-Please see our service charge disclosure document for our current fees.
+Our current fees are those in effect at the time you conduct a transaction.
+For our current fees, please see our About our Accounts and Related Services document available in our branches and at tdcanadatrust.com.
 You will pay the service charges of any other financial institution that are imposed as a result of any Electronic Financial Service that you may use.
 We may debit your account accessed through the Electronic Financial Service for any applicable service charges.
 If you don't have enough money in your account to cover the service charges, they may be charged to any other account you have with us, or your account may be overdrawn.
 Our service charges are subject to change from time to time.

 14. Foreign Currency Transactions:

 If you use the Card to make purchases or withdrawals in U.S. Dollars,